 Personal Item Packing: The Necessities

-You personal item should be a daypack or small duffle that fits entirely underneath the seat in front of you on an airplane.
+You personal item should be a daypack that fits entirely underneath the seat in front of you on an airplane.
 The dimensions for your personal item will be smaller than the dimensions of your main carry on bag, so check with your individual airline to double check their regulations.

 Bonus: The Outbreaker Daypack — our go-to personal item — is the perfect day bag for Disney, a cruise outing, beach day (it’s almost perfectly waterproof!), or around town.